SeydouConte/docker/README.md

 - Password: MYSQL_ROOT_PASSWORD
 - Database Name: matomo (or you can choose)

-And leave the rest as default .
+And leave the rest as default.

 Then you can continue the installation with the super user.